Stick404/SlateWork/src/main/java/org/sophia/slate_work/ideas.md

   * Pops a vector from the Stack, and extends the Ambit by that much
 * Circle Macros `DONE`
   * Takes a Pattern, and a Hex, and makes that pattern into a Macro for the Spell Circle
+* Broadcaster
+  * Prop Iota like block, but in slate form.
+Pops an iota from the stack, and takes no ambit to read
 * Straight Slate
   * Slate that only works in a straight direction
 * Accelerator